 “No, I don’t think so.
-I’m not sure.
-Vitamins, big vitamins, and fish oil.”
+Vitamins, big vitamins, and some red fish oil thing.”
 Dave squeezed my hand as the young man inspected my wounds.

-Before long I was up off the ground and moving.
+Before long, I was up off the ground and moving out of the building.
 A bulky oxygen mask was tied to my face.
 Each breath I succumb to was followed by a stabbing slicing pain that wandered deep into the pit of my stomach and trickled down my legs.
-I didn’t want to breathe that badly anymore, so I stopped.
+I didn’t want to breathe that badly anymore so I stopped.

 A flood of images filled my mind: Matthew in his bassinet, my mother in her garden, my sister in her wedding dress, a fig tree in the bright sun, the sea turtles on Oahu.
 Like an old photo album, thousands of images flew by.
 Each moment was real as if it lived on its own without me.

 “Base we have a female mid to late thirties, possible GSW and multiple lacerations.
 Confirm Northview General is our destination.”
 I could hear radio chatter above me.
 The oxygen mask blocked my view and smashed my cheeks into my eyebrows.
 I tried to lift my head.
 “No, no, don’t move.
 You’re doing fine.
 Stay with me, we’re almost there.”
 The young man’s voice was calm and reassuring, but he was a poor liar.